Ex-soldier jailed for at least 38 years for murdering neighbours in parking row - NewsBreak

 Ex-soldier jailed for at least 38 years for murdering neighbours in parking row

-An Afghanistan veteran who stabbed his neighbours to death while their young children slept upstairs following a long-running dispute over parking has been jailed for at least 38 years.
+An Afghanistan veteran who stabbed his neighbours while their young children slept upstairs following a long-running dispute over parking has been jailed for at least 38 years.

-Collin Reeves knifed Stephen and Jennifer Chapple six times each at their home in Dragon Rise, Norton Fitzwarren, near Taunton in Somerset, on the evening of November 21 last year.
+Collin Reeves knifed Stephen and Jennifer Chapple six times each at their house in Dragon Rise, Norton Fitzwarren, near Taunton in Somerset , on the evening of November 21 last year.

 Reeves, also of Dragon Rise, had been involved in a row with the couple over designated parking on the new-build housing development since the previous May.